protesilaos/my-website/README.md

-# Source code for the personal website of Protesilaos Stavrou
+# Source code for the personal website of Protesilaos

 For the license structure and resources used in this website, refer to the [license and resources page](https://protesilaos.com/license).